AksshayMathew/Underwater_image_restoration/README.md

-# Underwater_image_restoration
+# U-Transformer for Underwater Image Restoration
-Vision Transformer (ViT)-based U-Transformer for underwater image enhancement and restoration, including inference on biofouled marine surfaces.
+This repository contains the implementation of a Vision Transformer (ViT)-based U-Transformer architecture for restoring degraded and biofouled underwater images.
+The model combines the global contextual power of ViT with a CNN-based decoder for high-fidelity image reconstruction.